sampsyo/cs6120/content/blog/2019-12-13-futil-fsm/index.md

 The structural language is straightforward to convert to Verilog; it already is very close to Verilog.
 However, the control language does not have a straightforward representation in Verilog.
 Our plan is to convert these statements into a finite state machine with the same semantics.
 The finite state machine is then easy to translate into Verilog.

-A typical FuTIL program is shown below:
+A typical Futil program is shown below:

 ```lisp
 (define/namespace prog